SahilKr24/aria2aws/README.md

 ## Description

-This project uses an instance based on aws(amazon web services) ec2 to download files on via aria2(command-line downlaod utility) and uplaoding them using rsync to your personal google drive account for easy accesss.
+This project uses an instance based on aws(amazon web services) ec2 to download files on via aria2(command-line downlaod utility) and uplaoding them using  rclone to your personal google drive account for easy accesss.
 Front end is handled by **[AriaNG](https://github.com/mayswind/AriaNg)**.
 This runs off a linux based server and has a bash script running on a cronjob that checks when the downloads are complete and then starts to upload them eliminating the need for manual intervention.
 Once the downlaod is complete the script the deletes the file from the server.

 ---